IsaacSmith13/stardew-tracker/README.md

 * After making any changes, you can test the app by opening PhoneGap desktop client, then following the plus in the top left and opening the project folder.
 This will automatically host to your internal IP.
 Note, you may have to open port 3000 (or any port you choose) in your firewall for this to work.
 Then open the PhoneGap developer app on your mobile device and type in the IP shown on the desktop client.
 You can now see any changes made without having to compile to an APK!
+* NOTE: For easy previewing, you can simply open the index.html file in your browser, go to developer tools, and toggle device toolbar (ctrl+shift+m in Chrome) to see what the app will look like on a mobile device.

 License
 -------